nwutils/nw-updater/README.md

 ```

 ## API
-As a reference you can use [example](https://github.com/edjafarov/updater/blob/master/app/index.html).
+As a reference you can use the [example](https://github.com/edjafarov/updater/blob/master/app/index.html).
 ### new updater(manifest)

 Creates new instance of updater.
 Manifest could be a package.json of project.